A subtrope of the Sixth Ranger

 - OG Gaiden has a slew of them: Axel Almer, Einst Alfimi (again), Despoiniz and Shu Shirakawa (though the latter ends up betraying the team for the final battle)

-- 2nd OG isn't too bad with this as even usual late joiners like Axel and Shu (who does NOT betray you this time) are permanently part of the team by at least prior to the homestretch of the game.
-Of course there are a few like Alfimi (AGAIN.
-Unless they alter her incredibly broken spirit list she's always going to be this.
-And Kukuru.
-And even then you only get Alfimi on hard mode.
+- 2nd OG isn't too bad with this as even usual late joiners like Axel and Shu (who doesn't betray you this time) are permanently part of the team by at least prior to the homestretch of the game.
+Of course there are a few like Alfimi.
 Touma is an interesting case.
 He gets Raioh on stage 49 giving you about 13 to 14 stages to use him, which is a decent amount.
 But he still joins unusually late for a character on the cover and intro of the game, and who was advertised significantly.

 - It's actually common in a number of games to get last-minute reinforcements, starting with Ingram in Super Robot Wars Alpha.
 Other notable ones include Schwartz, Julia, Zechs (if you unlocked Heero), and Heinel (if you unlocked him) in Shin, Irui Ganeden in Alpha 3, Al-Van Ranks in J, Applicant in W, Xine and Asakim, although Asakim's exclusive to the Rand-route in Z, and Margaret Reeds in Z2-1.